bndes/bndestoken/README.md

 # BNDES TOKEN

 Token para representar as liberações do BNDES de forma a prover mais transparência de recursos públicos. <br>
-Do you want to know how to instale or execute these scripts?
+Do you want to know how to install or execute bndestoken?
 See Instalation-Execution-Guide.md

 # ATORES